cabal-club/cable/readme.md

 * compact over the wire
 * independent of whatever kind of database an implementation may use

+This protocol does not currently include encryption or authentication of the connection.
+It may be provided by other layers (e.g. Tor, I2P), or may be expanded upon in future iterations of this document.

 ## overview (wip)
 Cabal operates in a fashion differently from the typical server-client model, where no machine is either an official nor de-facto authority over others in